How much does a room addition cost in the Bay Area?

 +

-A standard bedroom addition takes three to five months total from the design kickoff through final county inspection.
-This includes four to eight weeks for design and permit review by Contra Costa County, plus eight to sixteen weeks of active construction.
+A standard bedroom addition takes three to five months total from the design kickoff through final inspection.
+This includes four to eight weeks for design and permit review, plus eight to sixteen weeks of active construction.
 Primary suite additions with bathrooms run four to six months.
-Second-story additions and in-law suites with kitchens and separate entrances typically take five to nine months.
-Wolf provides a complete milestone schedule at the start of every project so you know exactly what to expect.
+Second story additions and ADUs with kitchens and separate entrances typically take five to nine months.
+Wolf provides a complete milestone schedule at the start of every project.

-Is a room addition worth it compared to buying a bigger home in the Bay Area?
+Is a room addition worth it compared to buying a larger home in the East Bay?

 +

-In most Bay Area markets, adding space to your existing home is significantly more cost-effective than upsizing to a larger property.
-The transaction costs alone on buying and selling in Contra Costa County (agent commissions, transfer taxes, moving, and mortgage costs) typically run $60,000 to $120,000 or more before you account for the higher purchase price of a larger home.
-A well-built room addition increases your home's appraised value and moves it into a higher comparable category, often returning a substantial portion of the investment while letting you stay in a neighborhood you already know and like.
+In most East Bay markets, adding space to your existing home is significantly more cost effective than upsizing to a larger property.
+Transaction costs on buying and selling here typically run $60,000 to $120,000 or more before you account for the higher purchase price of a larger home.
+A well built room addition increases your home's appraised value and moves it into a higher comparable category, often returning a substantial portion of the investment while keeping you in a neighborhood you already know.

-What are setback rules for room additions in Contra Costa County?
+What are setback rules for room additions in the East Bay?

 +

-Setback requirements vary by zoning district and municipality.
-In most unincorporated Contra Costa County residential zones, side setbacks run five feet and rear setbacks run fifteen to twenty feet.
-Incorporated cities like Concord, Walnut Creek, and Danville have their own rules, and hillside or overlay districts can impose additional restrictions.
+Setback requirements vary by zoning district and municipality across the East Bay.
+Side and rear setbacks differ between incorporated cities and unincorporated areas, and hillside or overlay districts can impose additional restrictions.
 Encroaching on a setback requires a variance, which adds months to the timeline.
-Wolf verifies your parcel-specific setbacks before finalizing any design so you never get to permit submittal with a plan that cannot be approved.
+Wolf verifies your parcel-specific setbacks before finalizing any design so you never reach permit submittal with a plan that cannot be approved.

-Can Wolf build an in-law suite or backhouse addition?
+Can Wolf build an ADU or in-law suite addition?

 +

 Yes.
-We build in-law suites and attached backhouse additions across the Bay Area.
+We build ADUs and in-law suites across the East Bay.
 These projects typically include a bedroom, full bathroom, kitchenette or full kitchen, living area, and a separate entrance.
-They require both building and planning permits, and in many Bay Area cities they are governed by local ADU regulations that dictate maximum size, setbacks, and parking requirements.
+They require both building and planning permits, and in many East Bay cities they are governed by local ADU regulations that dictate maximum size, setbacks, and parking requirements.
 Wolf navigates all of these requirements and handles every permit as part of the project scope.

 Does Wolf build room additions in Walnut Creek, Concord, Oakland, and surrounding cities?